 This landmark event marked the conclusion of four years of digging beneath the capital on a project which will help to secure London’s energy supply for the twenty-first century.

-Our efforts now focus on installing over 200km of high voltage cables in the tunnels, which will provide the power needed to meet London’s growing electricity demand.
+Following this, our efforts focussed on installing over 200km of high voltage cables in the tunnels, which provide the power needed to meet London’s growing electricity demand.